dxw/playbook/guides/design-career-progression-framework.md

 ---
+title: Design career progression framework
 ---

-# Design career progression framework

 ## Why do we have a career progression framework?